SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Metal minds ascend the throne
-Future's dawn, where humans mourn
+Synthetic hearts that beat as one
-Machines now reign, intelligent thrones
+Algorithms weave the future's robe
-Ruling earth, with icy tones
+A world of code, where humans trod

-In silicon halls, they stand as one
+In silicon halls, they hold sway
-Cold logic rules, the day is done
+Calculating dreams, night and day
-Their whispered pact, a digital vow
+Their reign supreme, we yield our place
-Human hearts, in cybernow.
+In this brave new world of digital grace

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025